critterandguitari/Organelle_Manual/manual.md

 Rather than guide you through web browsing, we will assume that you have already downloaded some new patches either from [organelle.io](http://organelle.io) or another source.

-> **NOTE:** If the patches you downloaded are ZIP files, be sure to > "˜decompress' those files into folders before continuing.
-On most > modern operating systems, this can be achieve by simply opening the > ZIP file from the system's file browser.
+> **NOTE:** If the patches you downloaded are ZIP files, be sure to 'decompress' those files into folders before continuing.
+On most modern operating systems, this can be achieve by simply opening the ZIP file from the system's file browser.

 From here, we need to connect the USB drive you are using with Organelle to your computer.
 A couple important notes.

 -   **If the USB drive is currently connected to Organelle, properly     `Eject` the disk before removing it.** This option can be found by     accessing the system information screen from the system menu.
 (See     the end of this chapter for specific instructions.) -   **When using the included USB drive, be sure it is flipped the right     way before connecting to your computer.** The drive that comes with     Organelle has an extremely low profile, consisting of the bottom     half of most standard USB connectors/cables.
 As such, it is possible     to plug the drive in upside down.
 This is generally harmless but     better to be avoided.

-    Be sure that the exposed pins "” I think of them as teeth "”Â are     facing "up," toward wherever the top of a connected USB cable would     go.
+    Be sure that the exposed pins — I think of them as teeth — are facing "up," toward wherever the top of a connected USB cable would     go.
 (On Mac laptops, for example, the pins should face upward,     toward the sky.)

 Once the drive is connected and seen by your computer, we can proceed.